open-ephys/gui-docs/source/User-Manual/Recording-data/NWB-format.rst

 	                ./description: metadata description (text attr)
 	                ./identifier: metadata identifier (text attr)

-For writing Binary events, we use a custom derived version of the NWB  `Timeseries` called `BinarySeries`:
+For writing Binary events, we use a custom derived version of the NWB :code:`Timeseries` called :code:`BinarySeries`:

 .. code-block::